-The most common symptoms of low blood fibrinogen levels are prolonged bleeding and easy bruising, especially after traumatic injury or surgery .
+The most common symptoms of low blood fibrinogen levels are prolonged bleeding and easy bruising, especially after an injury or surgery .

-People with very low blood levels of fibrinogen also likely to have spontaneous bleeding, especially around the gums and joints .
+People with very low blood levels of fibrinogen are also likely to experience spontaneous bleeding, especially around the gums and joints .

 Paradoxically, people with extremely low fibrinogen levels may actually be more susceptible to free-floating clots that block blood vessels.
-This may be because fibrinogen is not present to inhibit the formation of these internal clots [40, 41, 42, 43].
+This may be because fibrin, a breakdown product of fibrinogen is not present to inhibit the formation of these internal clots [39, 40, 41, 42].

-Protein, in particular, may be necessary for healthy levels of fibrinogen.
+Protein, in particular, is necessary for healthy levels of fibrinogen.
 Protein-deficient animals have low fibrinogen compared to their properly-nourished counterparts .

 A study of 16 individuals also found that fibrinogen increased by 20 to 40% directly after the participants drank a protein shake or balanced-meal shake, but not after drinking water .

-However, giving your body the building blocks it needs to create fibrinogen may only help if your liver is healthy and if you don’t suffer from a genetic disease.
-If your ability to produce fibrinogen is compromised, you will likely need replacement therapy.
+However, protein deficiency is very rare in humans.
+In addition, giving your body the building blocks it needs to create fibrinogen may only help if your liver is healthy and if you don’t suffer from a genetic disorder.

 When your fibrinogen is low, your body can’t create blood clots and heal injuries.
 Women with low levels are at risk of pregnancy complications.

-Genetic disorders are a relatively common cause of low fibrinogen levels.
-In others, fibrinogen levels drop as a result of traumatic injuries and blood loss, liver disease, leukemia, or certain medications.
+Fibrinogen levels drop as a result of traumatic injuries and blood loss, liver disease, leukemia, certain medications, or genetic disorders.